Zac Stacy: Professional career

+Pre-draft

-Stacy was considered a talented back prior to the 2013 NFL Draft and had a strong showing at the 2013 NFL Combine.
+Stacy was considered a talented back prior to the 2013 NFL draft and had a strong showing at the 2013 NFL Combine.

 St. Louis Rams

-2013 season

-Stacy was drafted in the fifth round with the 160th overall pick in the 2013 NFL Draft.
+Stacy was selected in the fifth round with the 160th overall pick in the 2013 NFL Draft.
 In his first NFL game, Stacy had one run for 4 yards and no receiving yards against the Arizona Cardinals.
 He got his first start on October 6, 2013, against the Jacksonville Jaguars but was forced out of the game in the fourth quarter due to a rib injury.
 He was the leading running back in the game with 14 carries for 78 yards.
 In Week 6 against the Houston Texans, Stacy gained 79 rushing yards on 18 carries.

-On October 28, 2013 on Monday Night Football, Stacy had arguably the best game of his rookie season against the Seattle Seahawks, getting a season high 134 rushing yards on 26 carries.
+On October 28, 2013, on Monday Night Football, Stacy had arguably the best game of his rookie season against the Seattle Seahawks, getting a season high 134 rushing yards on 26 carries.
 The following week, Stacy turned in a second 100+ rushing yard game in a 28–21 loss to the Tennessee Titans, with 127 yards on 27 carries and two touchdowns.
 The two touchdowns were his first career rushing touchdowns and the first rushing touchdowns for the Rams during the season.
 He also had six catches for a career-high 51 yards.

 New York Jets

-Shortly after the Rams selected running back Todd Gurley in the 2015 NFL Draft, Stacy requested to be traded.
+Shortly after the Rams selected running back Todd Gurley in the 2015 NFL draft, Stacy requested to be traded.
 The Rams traded Stacy to the New York Jets in exchange for New York's 2015 seventh round (224th overall) pick on May 2, 2015.
 On November 12, 2015, Stacy broke his ankle against the Buffalo Bills and was placed on injured reserve the following day.

-Stacy was waived by the Jets on July 27, 2016 after failing his physical.
+Stacy was waived by the Jets on July 27, 2016, after failing his physical.

 On February 16, 2017, Stacy announced his retirement from the NFL.
 The early retirement was due to injuries and also to take care of his brother, who has Down syndrome.